Balloon garlands are an easy way to create a huge impact for any party. And a rainbow balloon arch is so fun and easy to DIY!

 Step 6: Fill in Holes

 Using the glue dots, attach any leftover balloons to the balloon garland.
-Be careful to place it in the right spot the first time since you can’t remove them after they’re on without popping a balloon or two.
+Be careful to place the balloons in the right spot the first time since you can’t remove them after they’re on without popping a balloon or two.